 Gulf Coast vs Atlantic Coast: Which Florida Beaches Are Safer?

 Florida is unique among US states — it has coastline on both the Gulf of Mexico and the Atlantic Ocean.
-But when it comes to water quality, is one coast safer than the other?
+But when it comes to water quality, rip current risk, red tide exposure, and calm-water swimming, the better coast depends on what kind of beach day you actually want.

 The Data